When will pandemic allow area companies to bring back entire staffs to offices?

 For anyone who thought during the May lull or in mid-June when California removed remaining public health restrictions on business and public life that this dreadful odyssey was over, think again.

-Despite 71% of Sonoma County residents age 12 and older getting vaccination jabs for protection, the delta variant leads the way as COVID-19 infections, hospitalizations and deaths climb in a summer resurgence.
+Despite 71% of Sonoma County residents age 12 and older getting vaccination jabs for protection so far, the delta variant leads the way as COVID-19 infections, hospitalizations and deaths climb in a summer resurgence.

-Like Quattrocchi Kwok, many companies are done for the moment trying to bet when the pandemic that began in March 2020 will permit a safe return to the office for those who desire, or are required to report to work in person.
+Like Quattrocchi Kwok, many companies are done for the moment trying to bet on when the pandemic that began in March 2020 will permit a safe return to the office for those who desire, or are required, to report to work in person.

 Architect Quattrocchi told me he’s not sure if he’ll want the company to make another reopening attempt before 2022.